How to Trade with Support and Resistance

 These points are not random, they created by the market.
 They represent momentary changes in demand and supply forces

 The bulls could not move the market above the swing high.
 This means that at that point in time, no one was willing to offer a price higher than the swing high.
 Traders saw no value above the swing high

-Hence, subsequently, when price moves close to or near or above a wing high, we must remember that traders saw no value in buying above that point previously.
+Hence, subsequently, when the price moves close to or near or above a wing high, we must remember that traders saw no value in buying above that point previously.
 Assuming that most traders have not changed their opinions, prices are unlikely to move above the swing high.
 Effectively the swing high mark a price area that resists the market from moving up this is what we call a resistance area.
 Reverse for support area

 The Psychology of Support and Resistance

 To illustrate, let’s divide the market participants into three categories the longs, the shorts, and the uncommitted.
 When price comes to the support level

 - The longs are those traders who have already purchased contracts;